saraserafino/Statistics_NumericalIntegration_2.0/README.md

 * The Boost library is used for accumulators.

 #### What's new
-Every statistical operation is computed both with the previous functions and with other functions implemented in Python (using NumPy).
-Except for Classifications that is only with Python because the previous function, for some reasons, didn't output the results; but since in Python there were less lines of code, it was decided to just stick with it.<br>
-Each function is decorated for comparing its execution time.<br>
 Some analysis about the age and the teams of the players are made.<br>
-* For the age: mean, median and frequency are executed and a catplot is plotted to better visualize the comparison between each execution time and their absolute errors in the results.
+For the age: mean, median and frequency are executed and a catplot is plotted to better visualize the execution time of each programming language.
   <p align="center">
   <img src="StatisticsModule/images/CatplotAge.png" /><br>
 </p>
-Instead of writing the results in the terminal, they are written over the plot, except for frequency that would be awful (due to too many datas).
+The numbers over the bars are the deltas of the results between the two languages, thus when it's 0 it means that the results are equal.
+The frequency results are not written because they would be too many (but later it can be asked for them).
 For this reason, two plots for it and its distribution are made:
 <p align="center">
   <img src="StatisticsModule/images/FrequencyAge.png" /><br>
- Frequency of Age
+ Frequency counts of Age
 </p>
 <p align="center">
   <img src="StatisticsModule/images/FrequencyDistributionAge.png" /><br>
- Distribution of the frequency of Age
+ Distribution of the frequency counts of Age
 </p>

-* For the team: having it non-numerical values only median and frequency are executed and plotted as before.
+For the team, having it non-numerical values, only median and frequency are executed and plotted as before.
 <p align="center">
   <img src="StatisticsModule/images/CatplotTeam.png" /><br>
 </p>
-Where the median with both is: Miami Heat.
 <p align="center">
   <img src="StatisticsModule/images/FrequencyTeam.png" /><br>
- Frequency of Team
+ Frequency counts of Team
 </p>
 <p align="center">
   <img src="StatisticsModule/images/FrequencyDistributionTeam.png" /><br>
- Distribution of the frequency of Team
+ Distribution of the frequency counts of Team
 </p>
-After these analysis, the user can analyse what they want.
-Since some columns contain non-numerical values, if the user chooses a statistic operation which can't be computed due to the type of values in the column, instead of exiting, they are warned about it and can choose a suitable operation.<br>
-When frequency is choosen, a plot of it and its distribution is showed.
-Before showing every plot, the user is asked to press enter, in this way they don't get suddenly overwhelmed by datas and plots.

 ## Numerical integration module
 This module approximates integrals with the methods midpoint, trapezoidal, Simpson's, two-point Gauss and Gauss-Legendre.